 In most cases the Quantum is going to out feature the Prophet X. To me this is really an expression of its more digital nature.
 The traditional oscillators are no exception.
 However, you hear synthesis with ears, not math.
 You play a synth with hands not code.
 Decide on the whole experience is my advice.

 The Prophet X has up to 2 dedicated traditional oscillators, the Quantum has up to 3 traditional oscillators.
 Each traditional oscillator on the Quantum can be composed of up to 8 kernels for a total of 24 kernels that can be tuned, detuned, or panned for example.
 Are you going to go all the way with that?
 I hope not, but it is an example of the extent of digital programming on the Quantum.

-The Prophet X has sine, sawtooth, pulse, and super sawtooth waveforms (it should be noted there is a quite a selection of noise in the samples section).
+The Prophet X oscillators are much like the Prophet 12 or Pro 2, and have sine, sawtooth, pulse, and super sawtooth waveforms (it should be noted there is a quite a selection of noise as well as extensive sampled traditional oscillator possibilities in the samples section).
 The Quantum has sawtooth, sine, triangle, square, pink noise, and white noise.

 Both synths can tune, fine tune, detune, morph, and sync.
 It all works out very similarly except of course, for the characteristic sound of each.